timo-juhani/timo-juhani.github.io/content/logs/internal-write-up.md

 ````

 User flag in /home/aubreanna.
 Also home folder contains a message that Jenkins is running on
 172.17.0.2:8080.
-This should be cool because a common mistake with Jenkins is that it runs a root and it has a live console.
+This should be cool because it has a live console.
 Running ip a tells that the Jenkins instance is running as a Docker container.

 ## Pivoting to Jenkins